 Tips for getting your best wedding images: Planning Your Wedding Day Schedule

 My model is built around a sunset time of 6pm.
-It also assumes that the bride and groom have decided to see each other before the ceremony for portraits.
-I really believe this route is ideal for a number of reasons.
+It also assumes that the bride and groom have decided to see each other before the ceremony for a First Look and portraits.
+I really believe this is ideal for a number of reasons.
 Click here to read more about why I suggest that my clients see each other before the ceremony.

 With all this said, here is what I would consider an ideal wedding day timeline (based on a sunset time of 6pm):